Temple St. Clair has a tradition of giving back by supporting initiatives that are close to our hearts in

 Temple is honored to serve on the advisory board of Big Life Foundation.
 Dedicated to community uplift and environmental conservation, Big Life Foundation protects over 1.6 million acres of wilderness in the Amboseli-Tsavo-Kilimanjaro ecosystem of East Africa.
 Big Life Foundation safeguards wildlife and wildlands by partnering with local communities, and specifically, with Maasai rangers.

 Big Life Foundation plays a fundamental role in the local economy.
 In addition to compensating farmers for vital livestock lost at the hands of predators, this organization is also the single largest employer of people in the Amboseli-Tsavo-Kilimanjaro area.
 Big Life Foundation has also set up two boarding schools and one elementary school, which provide education for approximately 300 students a year.

 As a company, we believe in preserving Earth’s natural beauty, and making sure that every child has an education.
 We are dedicated to providing whatever aid we can to help make this possible.
-To learn more about Big Life Foundation, or to donate click here.
-Please stay tuned for events we will be doing to support Big Life.

 Temple St Clair participated as a jewelry industry spokesperson for Seaweb's Too Precious to Wear campaign.
 The campaign worked to raise awareness about the threats facing corals due to over-harvesting, and rising ocean temperatures and acidification.